open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 }
 ```

-> Warning: Not all OpenLayers [View](https://openlayers.org/en/latest/apidoc/module-ol_View-View.html) properties are supported.
+> IMPORTANT: Not all OpenLayers [View](https://openlayers.org/en/latest/apidoc/module-ol_View-View.html) properties are supported.
 For example, you cannot set the target because the target is controlled by the `<MapContainer />`.

 #### Layer configuration